5 frequently asked questions about medical repatriation

 When a loved one falls ill or has a serious accident abroad, bringing them home can raise lots of challenges.
-Friends and/or family are often the ones to arrange the medical repatriation.
-But what are the logistics of transporting a vulnerable patient home?
-Is it safe?
-What about medical report, certificates and paperwork?
-And how much will this all cost?
 Below we’ve lined up answers to the most frequently asked questions.

 How can I bring a patient back home safely after an accident or sudden illness abroad?